-IRA owners age 50 or older (as of December 31 of the tax year to which the contribution relates) are eligible to contribute an annual "catch-up" contribution each year in addition to their annual contributions.
-The annual catch-up contribution amount for 2017 and 2018 is \$1,000.
+IRA owners aged 50 or older (as of December 31 of the tax year to which the contribution relates) are eligible to contribute an annual "catch-up" contribution each year in addition to their annual contributions.
+The annual catch-up contribution limit for 2018 and 2019 is \$1,000.